De-La-Vega/kirenkov.github.io/README.md

 [Contact](#contact)

 ## About
-Lead front-end developer • Tech lead • UX-architect
+Lead front-end developer • UX-architect
 * I work in web-development for __11__ years.
 * During this time i created __200+__ web-sites (personal, landing pages, online-stores, sites for plants and automotive companies).
 * I work with technologies such as: __React.js__, __Redux__, __JavaScript__, __TypeScript__, __Webpack__, __Gulp__, __LESS__, __SASS__, __Bootstrap__ and etc.